DavidLeifer/OpenSourceDocument/README.md

 The goal is to learn more about computer science concepts Time and Space complexity.

 - Todo 0: Edit the document.
+Specifically the neural net, summary statistics in hardware acceleration is the reason for the speedup not neccessarily neural nets.

 ## Chapter 2: Descriptive Statistics